![]() |

 1) At least one major procedure room shall be provided and shall meet the following requirements:

-A) a minimum clear area of 360 square feet exclusive of cabinets, shelves, door swings and fixed obstructions;
+A) A minimum clear area of 360 square feet exclusive of cabinets, shelves, door swings and fixed obstructions;

-B) a minimum clear dimension of 16 feet;
+B) A minimum clear dimension of 16 feet;

-F) mechanical and electrical systems and devices that meet requirements for hospital surgical rooms in the Hospital Licensing Requirements (77 Ill.
+E) Mechanical and electrical systems and devices that meet requirements for hospital surgical rooms in the Hospital Licensing Requirements (77 Ill.
 Adm.
 Code 250).

-2) Where additional major procedure rooms are set up for multi-patient use, these rooms shall meet the following requirements:
+2) Where additional procedure rooms are set up for multi-patient use, these rooms shall meet the following requirements:

-A) a minimum clear area of not less than 180 square feet per patient stretcher or bed;
+A) A minimum clear area of not less than 180 square feet per patient stretcher or bed;

-B) a minimum clear dimension of 10 feet per space;
+B) A minimum clear dimension of 10 feet per space;

-E) mechanical and electrical devices that meet requirements for hospital surgical rooms in the Hospital Licensing Requirements (77 Ill.
+E) Mechanical and electrical devices that meet requirements for hospital surgical rooms in 77 Ill.
 Adm.
-Code 250).
+Code 250.

 4) A poison control service shall be provided that contains the following services:

-A) immediately accessible antidotes;
+A) Immediately accessible antidotes;

-B) a file of common poisons; and
+B) A file of information concerning common poisons; and

-C) communications links with regional and national poison centers and regional EMS centers.
+C) Communications links with regional and national poison centers and regional EMS centers.

 5) A nurses' work and control station shall be located to permit visual control and access to clinical areas and shall contain space and equipment to allow the following services to be provided:

-A) charting;
+A) Charting;

-B) storage of files;
+B) Storage of files;

-C) staff consultation; and
+C) Staff consultation; and

 7) Scrub stations shall be provided at each trauma/cardiac room with water and soap controls operable without the use of hands.